vivekpandey1222/Documentation/PostgreSQL.md

 **Which**: Which command is used to locate the full path of the executable file.

 ## PostgreSQL:
 **Definition:-**  PostgreSQL is an open source relational database management system  that performs a variety of tasks related to storing, organising, and retrieving structured data.
-It is an advanced Enterprise class.
-It supports SQL (relational) and json (non-relational).
+It supports relational and non-relational.

 **Features:-** Table inheritance user-define type , foreign key view, rule, subquery, asynchronous, replication(fast of db).